 This mess could end up costing about the same as traditional cable does, leaving your wallet no better off.

 The only thing to keep in mind about third party IPTV is that its possible you may encounter copyright-protected material.

 We NEVER condone piracy, but to protect yourself from legal troubles, we do suggest using a VPN service to protect your identity.
 It’s pretty much mandatory to do so with these services.

 Even with a VPN subscription, you will still end up saving a ton of money while gaining access to more content!

 If you are looking to cut the cable cord and still watch TV with minimal investment in equipment, there are many great streaming boxes out there.

-The right set up for you will depend on what you want to use your Amazon Firestick and Fire TV for.
+The right set up for you will depend on what you want to use your Amazon Firestick and Fire TV.

-If you want to simply replace cable, you could use an official cable replacement service, like Sling, or Playstation Vue.
-If you want to watch the sporting events that aren’t covered by those, you can memberships to the official league apps, like NFL Sunday Ticket, Premier League, or NBA League Pass.
+If you’re going to watch the sporting events that aren’t covered by those, you can get memberships to the official league apps, like NFL Sunday Ticket, Premier League, or NBA League Pass.